ogecko/alpaca-benro-polaris/docs/betatest.md

 * Chris-F2024 - (via VV) - Win Laptop, Nina
 * Cosimo (CS) (PCCGG) -  I'd like to beta test alpaca.
 * RjhNZ (RH) (PCCGG) - Nice concept, happy to buy you several coffees and will beta test the hell out of your work.
+* Matt17463 (MM) -  I'd love to help with your Benro driver project.

 ## Potential Beta Testers
 * Charles Thomas (PCCGG) - Glad to be a beta tester.
 (Messenger DM 1/9)
 * Vasilis Triantafyllou (PCCGG) - Count me in!
 Could also help with beta testing (Messenger DM 2/9)